 - Commit to the program schedule after a start date has been set and minimize outside commitments during the program

 - Take the initiative to pursue interests and follow up on staff recommendations

 - This program is not intended for creating new work, exhibiting, performing, presenting, or other public activities.

-- Previous participants in the six-month New York Fellowship Program are not eligible to reapply.
+- Previous ACC grantees are not eligible to apply.

 - For travel to the U.S. lasting less than six months, applicants should apply for the Individual Fellowship Program, even if they plan to spend time in New York.